Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: Poncelet pairs of conics and Blaschke ellipses

-\begin{remark} Previously existing proofs of the uniqueness, like one from \cite{DGSV} (pp.~43--44), do not seem to be complete.
-They are all based on an intuitive, but informal argument that the rotational function is strictly monotonic within a confocal pencil.
-However, unfortunately, if conics are not completely situated within $\mathbb D$ such an argument is invalid.
+{ \begin{remark} Previously existing proofs of the uniqueness, like one from \cite{DGSV} (pp. 43– 44), assume that the conics are completely situated within $\mathbb D$.
+They are based on a nice and intuitive argument, which however, does not seem to be applicable nor easily extendable in a more general situation of our interest, when conics are not necessarily completely situated within $\mathbb D$.
 Moreover, in principle, a triangle which is inscribed in $\mathbb T$ and whose sides belong to tangents to an ellipse which is not completely contained in $\mathbb D$ could exist, see Figure \ref{fig:triangle}.
-Our nontrivial conclusion is that in such a situation, at least one focal point lies outside $\mathbb D$. \end{remark}
+Our nontrivial conclusion is that in such a situation, at least one focal point lies outside $\mathbb D$. \end{remark} }

-\begin{remark} Not only that our proof is more complete than previously existing ones, but our statement is more complete as well.
-We prove that $E$ is unique not only among the ellipses with focal points $a, b$ but it is also unique among all conics with these focal points.
-In other words, we prove that there is no hyperbola with given properties. \end{remark} \begin{theorem} Given a triangle $ABS$ inscribed in $\mathbb T$ with the property that lines $AB$, $AC$, $BC$ touch an ellipse in the points $C_1, B_1, A_1$ respectively with the following orders of the points $B-A_1-C$, $C_1-B-A$, and $B_1-C-A$.
-Then at least one focal point of $E$ is outside $\mathbb D$. \end{theorem} \begin{remark} Let us observe Figure \ref{fig:triangle} and see what happens with rotational numbers in such a situation.
-Let us denote by $\rho_A, \rho_B, \rho_C$ the arcs of the ellipse $E$ seen from the corresponding vertex of the triangle $ABC$.
+\begin{remark} Not only that our proof is more { elaborated and with a wider scope} than previously existing ones, but in our statement { we sharpened the focus} as well.
+We prove that $\C$ is unique not only among the ellipses with focal points $p$, $q$ but it is also unique among all conics with these focal points.
+In other words, we prove that there is no hyperbola with given properties. \end{remark} \begin{theorem} Given a triangle $ABS$ inscribed in $\mathbb T$ with the property that lines $AB$, $AC$, $BC$ touch an ellipse in the points $C_1$, $B_1$, $A_1$ respectively with the following orders of the points $B-A_1-C$, $C_1-B-A$, and $B_1-C-A$.
+Then at least one focal point of $\C$ is outside $\mathbb D$. \end{theorem} \begin{remark} Let us observe Figure \ref{fig:triangle} and see what happens with rotational numbers in such a situation.
+Let us denote by $\rho_A$, $\rho_B$, $\rho_C$ the arcs of the ellipse $\C$ seen from the corresponding vertex of the triangle $ABC$.
 Then it is obviously

 \end{remark}